 - How much can you borrow?
-Up to £1,500 depending on credit history
+Up to £5,000 depending on income & credit history

 How to do it

-Santander offers new current account customers a 0% overdraft for the first four months, after which the charge on the overdraft is £1 per day (max £20 per month).
+The Nationwide FlexDirect offers new current account customers a 0% overdraft for the first year of holding the account, after which the charge on the overdraft is 50p per day.

 Of course, if you already have an overdraft you can't use it for new borrowing (though it will cut the cost as you can shift it).
 Simply set up the account and use the money for whatever you need - but make sure you've paid back before the 0% ends.
 You can't get the fee-free overdraft if you've had a FlexDirect account in the last year.